 History of Prince Alfred Park

-Prince Alfred Park is bounded by Chalmers Street, Cleveland Street and Central Railway, Surry Hills.
+Prince Alfred Park is bounded by Chalmers and Cleveland streets, and Central railway station, Surry Hills.

 Prior to the arrival of Europeans this area contained a tributary of Blackwattle Creek.
 It was known as Cleveland Paddocks after Cleveland House, built in the 1820s and still standing at the corner of Bedford and Buckingham Streets.